 Infographics don’t need to be tricky to recreate—this tutorial shows you how to create simple infographics, including maps and charts, from scratch, directly in Adobe InDesign:

 6. Go Minimal for Fashion Magazines

-Make photos the focus of your layouts, allowing them to take up at least two-thirds of each page, and team them with a bare white backdrop and rich black typography, as in this stylish fashion magazine template.
+Make photos the focus of your layouts, allowing them to take up at least two-thirds of each page.
+Pair them with a bare white or pastel backdrop and rich black typography, as in this stylish fashion magazine template.

 Avoid fuss at all costs, to avoid the designs looking cheap, and shy away from making any typography too ‘shouty’.

 Experiment with placing images in slightly off-centered positions, to give the layouts a subtly arty look.

 Look for photos that share a particular color theme or style, and team them together on the page, as in the layout example below.
 This will help your layouts to feel stylish, beautiful, and calming to look at.